sci-42ver/SICP_SDF/README.md

   to Jul 11, up to chapter 2.1.
   to Jul 13, review history chapter recitations, etc. to Jul 15, up to chapter 2.2.1. to Jul 16, finish related history labs, lecs, recs.
-  From Aug 5 to Aug 7, finish chapter 2.2.2.
-  to Aug 10, 2.2.3.
-  to Aug 11, 2.2.
+(15 days) From Aug 5 to Aug 7, finish chapter 2.2.2. to Aug 10, 2.2.3. to Aug 11, 2.2.